jprovidence/aether/notes/text_similarity_a.md

 ## Definitions

 - Similarity: the degree to which humans perceive two documents to share a common subject, topic, and context.
-- Accuracy: congruency between computational measurements of similarity with human perception.
+- Accuracy: congruency between computational measurements of similarity and human perception.
 Higher congruency corresponds to higher accuracy.